Alain Richard (monk)

-Alain Richard (4 October 1924 – 24 June 2021) was a French Franciscan friar.
+Alain Richard (4 October 1924 – 24 June 2021) was a French Franciscan monk.
 He was a part of Peace Brigades International and founded so-called "Cercles de silence" ("Circles of silence").

 Biography

 Richard graduated from university with a degree in agricultural engineering.
 He entered the Franciscan novitiate in 1947 and took his vows in 1953.
 He then served as a vicar in Orsay and was chaplain of Paris-Sud University until 1967.

 In 1973, Richard began living in the United States.
 He participated in his first Peace Brigades International in 1983 and subsequently the Pace e Bene in 1989.
 He returned to France in 1998 and joined the Franciscan community in Toulouse.
 He helped organize a cercle de silence in 2007.
 He also served as vice-president of the International Network for a Culture of Nonviolence and Peace.

-Alain Richard died on 24 June 2021 at the age of 95.
+Richard died on 24 June 2021 at the age of 95.